vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 layout: post
 title: Peakboard Hub Online - Use lists to store sensor data
 date: 2023-03-01 12:00:00 +0200
-tags: peakboardhub opcuamqtt
+tags: peakboardhub
 image: /assets/2023-09-20/title.png
 read_more_links:
   - name: Learn the basics of Peakboard Hub Online
     url: /Peakboard-Hub-Online-An-introduction-for-complete-beginners.html
   - name: Learn the basics of reading from an OPC UA server in Peakboard
     url: /OPC-UA-Basics-Getting-started-with-a-public-OPC-UA-server.html
-downoads:
-  - name: AirConditionerList.pbmx
-    url: /assets/2023-09-20/AirConditionerList.pbmx
 ---

 In this article, we will learn how to write sensor data to a list in [Peakboard Hub Online](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html) (PBHO).
-We will also learn how to read from a list.
-Finally, we will learn how to use a SQL command when reading from a list, in order to aggregate the data.
+We will then learn how to read from that list.
+Finally, we will learn how to use a SQL query when reading from the list, in order to aggregate the data.

-For our sensor data, we will use the air conditioner data from a public OPC UA server.
-See [this article](/OPC-UA-Basics-Getting-started-with-a-public-OPC-UA-server.html) to learn more.
+The sensor data we will use is the air conditioner data from a public OPC UA server.
+Check out [this article](/OPC-UA-Basics-Getting-started-with-a-public-OPC-UA-server.html) to learn more.

 ## Create a new list in PBHO